-In response to Barnsdall’s request for a “half house, half garden”, the home is arranged around a central courtyard.
-At one end it opens to a circular pool with a fountain in the middle, which is wrapped by semi-circular seating.
-He clearly designed the massive residence with LA’s enviable weather in mind: the entire home surrounds a courtyard and each indoor space is mirrored by a connected outdoor counterpart.
-The upper level provides access to rooftop terraces, which are linked by bridges and staircases and offer impressive views to Los Angeles basin and the Hollywood Hills.
+In response to Barnsdall’s request for a “half house, half garden,” the home is arranged around a central courtyard.
+At one end, it opens to a circular pool with a fountain in the middle, which is wrapped by semi-circular seating.
+He designed the massive residence with L.A.’s enviable weather in mind: the entire home surrounds a courtyard, and each indoor space is mirrored by a connected outdoor counterpart.
+The upper level provides access to rooftop terraces, which are linked by bridges and staircases and offer impressive views of the Los Angeles basin and the Hollywood Hills.

 Inside, spaces transition from tight corridors to large and open-plan rooms.
 Once completed, the huge house included seventeen rooms and seven bathrooms.

-Wright turned to pre-Columbian Mexico for inspiration for the project, giving the exterior of the home the look of an ancient temple.
-These can be seen in the home’s inclined upper walls and colonnades, which bear a similarity to the shapes of temples in Palenque, a Mayan city state in southern Mexico built during the seventh century AD.
-While the place touts a slew of other unique features, from its 250 pound cast concrete doors to camouflaged locks to art glass windows throughout, it also gives lots of nods to Barnsdall’s favorite flower, the Hollyhock.
+Wright turned to pre-Columbian Mexico for inspiration for the project, giving the home’s exterior the look of an ancient temple.
+These can be seen in the home’s inclined upper walls and colonnades, which bear a similarity to the shapes of temples in Palenque, a Mayan city-state in southern Mexico built during the seventh century A.D.
+While the place touts a slew of other unique features, from its 250-pound cast concrete doors to camouflaged locks to art glass windows throughout, it also gives lots of nods to Barnsdall’s favorite flower, the Hollyhock.